anj0la/penguin-2d/README.md

 ### Planned Features
 - Expand rendering capabilities to include textures and sprites.
 - Eapand the event system by supporting additional SDL3 event types, such as window and display events.
-- Enhanced font management by refactoring the current PenguinText class to be used without needing the text engine.
 - Streamline loading and managing textures, sounds, and other assets.
 - Simplify game development by eliminating the need to modify the main function when deriving from PenguinGame, streamlining the setup process
-- Add support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.
 - Add mouse and joystick input event handling to support a wider range of input devices.
-- Provide more utility classes and tools to streamline 2D game development.
+- Potential support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.